On This Page:

 Policy Statement and Further Information

-For more information on refunds, please see the Policy on Student Account Credit Balances and Refunds, visit AskUs for answers to frequently asked questions, or email firstname.lastname@example.org.
+For more information on refunds, please see the Policy on Student Account Credit Balances and Refunds, or contact us by email.